-DAVID GANTS, (Ph.D., University of Virginia, 1997), works on book history at either end of the Gutenberg age, specializing in both the emerging European printing trade 1450-1700 and the current digital transformation taking place in the industry.
+DAVID L. GANTS, (Ph.D., University of Virginia, 1997), works on the history of printing and publishing at either end of the Gutenberg age, focusing on both the emerging European printing trade 1450–1700 and the current digital transformation taking place in the industry.
 He has published widely on descriptive and analytical bibliography, the early London book trade, and the overlap between bibliographical and digital humanities scholarship.
-Dr. Gants joined the FSU faculty in the fall of 2007 as part of the new interdisciplinary History of Text Technologies program.
+Dr. Gants joined the FSU faculty in the fall of 2007 as part of the interdisciplinary Pathways of Excellence History of Text Technologies program.

 Dr. Gants has served on a large number of boards and committees, including the Executive Committee of the Association for Computers and Humanities, the Council of the Bibliographical Society of America, the Executive Committee of Society for Textual Scholarship, and as the Chair of the Textual and Bibliographical Studies Section of the South Atlantic Modern Language Association.
 He currently is a member of the Advisory Board for the Oxford Works of Edmund Spenser, the Oxford Works of James Shirley, and the New Oxford Works of William Shakespeare.
 He is also a member of the Executive Board of the English Short Title Catalogue.

-- Cambridge Edition of the Works of Ben Jonson.
-Electronic Editor.
-General Editors Ian Donaldson, Martin Butler, and David Bevington.
-Cambridge University Press.
+- The Cambridge Edition of the Works of Ben Jonson.
+Cambridge University Press, 2014

-- "The Printing and Publishing of Ben Jonson's Works."
-With Thomas Lockwood, in The Cambridge Edition of the Works of Ben Jonson.
-Projected publication date, Fall 2010.
+- “The Printing and Publishing of Ben Jonson's Works.”
+With Thomas Lockwood, in The Cambridge Edition of the Works of Ben Jonson, Cambridge University Press, 2012.

-- "Electronic Texts."
+- “Electronic Texts.”
 Renaissance Studies and New Technologies: A Collection, with R. Carter Hailey.
 Eds.
 William R. Bowen and Raymond G. Siemens.
-Renaissance Society of America, forthcoming 2007.
+Renaissance Society of America, 2008.

 - “Editing Drama.”
 Electronic Textual Editing.
 Eds.
 Lou Burnard, Katherine O'Brien O'Keefe, John Unsworth.
 MLA, 2006.